granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 \(aerial pic\)

 Don't worry about matching the pictures exactly.
-You'll dial in this position over time based on what's most effective for you.
+You'll dial in this position over time based on what's most effective for you given your particular physical attributes.
 Above all, this posture should require minimal tension and feel comfortable.

 ## Forearm and Thumb Motion